fcoury/husk/README.md

 - Support for basic data types: integers, floats, booleans, and strings
 - Struct definitions and instantiation
 - Function definitions and calls
-- Control flow with if-else statements
+- Control flow with if-else statements and match expressions
+- Enums with associated values
+- Arrays and ranges
+- Loop constructs: for, while, and loop
 - Basic arithmetic and comparison operations
 - Interactive REPL (Read-Eval-Print Loop)
 - Script execution from files
+- Transpilation to JavaScript

 ## Installation